Generic Name: levonorgestrel

 Liletta can cause serious side effects, including:

 - ectopic pregnancy.
 If you get pregnant while using Liletta, you might have an ectopic pregnancy.
 This means that the pregnancy is not in the uterus.
-Unusual vaginal bleeding or abdominal pain may be a sign of ectopic pregnancy.
+Unusual vaginal bleeding or abdominal pain especially with missed periods may be a sign of ectopic pregnancy.
 Ectopic pregnancy is a medical emergency that often requires surgery.
 Ectopic pregnancy can cause internal bleeding, infertility, and even death.

 - life-threatening infection.
-Life-threatening infection can occur within the first few days after Liletta is inserted.
-Call your healthcare provider immediately if you develop severe pain or fever shortly after Liletta is inserted.
+Life-threatening infection can occur within the first few days after Liletta is placed.
+Call your healthcare provider immediately if you develop severe pain or fever shortly after Liletta is placed.

-- pelvic inflammatory disease (PID).
-Some IUS users get a serious pelvic infection called pelvic inflammatory disease (PID).
-PID is usually sexually transmitted.
-You have a higher chance of getting PID if you or your partner has sex with other partners.
-PID can cause serious problems such as infertility, ectopic pregnancy or pelvic pain that does not go away.
+• pelvic inflammatory disease (PID) or endometritis.
+Some IUS users get a serious pelvic infection called pelvic inflammatory disease (PID) or endometritis.
+PID and endometritis are usually sexually transmitted.
+You have a higher chance of getting PID or endometritis if you or your partner has sex with other partners.
+PID or endometritis can cause serious problems such as infertility, ectopic pregnancy or pelvic pain that does not go away.
 PID is usually treated with antibiotics.
-More serious cases of PID may require surgery.
+More serious cases of PID or endometritis may require surgery.
 Removal of the uterus (hysterectomy) is sometimes needed.
-In rare cases, infections that start as PID can even cause death.
+In rare cases, infections that start as PID or endometritis can even cause death.

 - expulsion.
 Liletta may come out of your uterus.
 This is called expulsion.
-Expulsion occurs in about 3 out of 100 women.
+Expulsion occurs in about 4 out of 100 women, most often in the first year of use.
 You may become pregnant if Liletta comes out.
 If you think that Liletta has come out, use another birth control method like condoms and spermicide or do not have sex (vaginal intercourse) until you are seen by a healthcare provider.

 The most common side effects of Liletta include:

-- Pain, bleeding, or dizziness during and after insertion.
-If these symptoms do not stop within 30 minutes after insertion, Liletta may not have been inserted correctly.
+- Pain, bleeding, or dizziness during and after placement.
+If these symptoms do not stop within 30 minutes after placement, Liletta may not have been placed correctly.
 Your healthcare provider will examine you to see if Liletta needs to be removed or replaced.

 - Missed menstrual periods.
-About 1 out of 5 women stop having periods after 1 year of Liletta use.
-If you have any concerns that you may be pregnant while using Liletta, do a urine pregnancy test or call your healthcare provider.
+About 2 out of 10 women stop having periods after 1 year of Liletta use.
+If you do not have a period for 6 weeks during Liletta use call your healthcare provider.
+If you have any concerns that you may be pregnant while using Liletta, do a urine pregnancy test and call your healthcare provider.
 When Liletta is removed, your menstrual periods will usually return to your previous pattern.

 These are not all the possible side effects of Liletta.
 For more information, ask your healthcare provider or pharmacist.